japhetcordova/japhetcordova/README.md

-# 💫 About Me:
 # 👋 Hi, I'm a First-Year IT Student & Developer

-I'm a **first-year Information Technology student** currently working at a business solutions company, contributing to projects for:
+I'm a **first-year Information Technology student** previously working at a business solutions company, contributing to projects for:

 - **TMT Insurance**
 - **Avocado VA**